xmar/360Transformations/academicPaper/blog/post.rst

   On the server, the video is split into multiple segment, which size range from 1 s to 10 s.
 Each segment is encoded into different representations.
 Each representation is characterized by its QEC and its average bit-rate.
 The server generate a manifest file that contains the description of all segment representations available.

 **client**
-  Over time the orientation of the user head change along with the available bandwidth.
+  Over time the orientation of the user head changes along with the available bandwidth.
   The client can estimate the available bandwidth and can measure the current head orientation using `Euler angles <https://en.wikipedia.org/wiki/Euler_angles>`_.
   Periodically, the client run an *adaptation algorithm* to choose the new segment representation to download, based on its estimation of the future available bandwidth and on the future position of the user head.
   Then, each time the HMD requires a new frame, the client extract the viewport from the current segment representation.

 The size of the video segments determines how often the client can request for a new representation.
-Short segments enable quick adaptation to head movement and bandwidth variations, but increase the overall number of segment, the size of the manifest files, and the network overhead due to the frequent requests.
+Short segments enable quick adaptation to head movement and bandwidth variations, but increase the overall number of segments, the size of the manifest file, and the network overhead due to the frequent requests.
 Longer segments improve the overall encoding efficiency of the video codecs but reduce the adaptation flexibility.

 .. figure:: images/new_delivery.png
   :align: center